EgbertRijke/egbertrijke.github.io/index.md

 I have been part of the Homotopy Type Theory community since its inception.
 As a member of the Univalent Foundations Program during the special year on univalent mathematics at the Institute for Advanced Study, I co-authored the book _Homotopy Type Theory: Univalent Foundations of Mathematics_.
 From 2014 to 2018 I did my PhD under [Steve Awodey](https://awodey.github.io) at Carnegie Mellon University.
 I have held postdoctoral positions at the University of Illinois at Urbana-Champaign with [Dan Grayson](https://math.illinois.edu/directory/profile/drg) and at the University of Ljubljana with [Andrej Bauer](https://www.andrej.com).
 I am currently working under [Emily Riehl](https://emilyriehl.github.io) at Johns Hopkins University.

+## Agda-unimath

+The [agda-unimath library](https://unimath.github.io/agda-unimath/) was founded during the _Univalent Foundations For Daily Applications_ meeting organized by [Marc Bezem](https://www.ii.uib.no/~bezem/) and [Bjørn Ian Dundas](https://www4.uib.no/en/find-employees/Bjørn.Ian.Dundas) in Bergen, in November 2021.
+The formalization for my book _Introduction to Homotopy Type Theory_ had grown substatially, and contained an up-to-date foundation for univalent mathematics, and I suggested to also formalize the [Symmetry](https://github.com/UniMath/SymmetryBook) book.
+[Elisabeth Stenholm](https://elisabeth.stenholm.one), [Jonathan Prieto-Cubides](https://jonaprieto.github.io), and [Pierre Cagne](http://www.normalesup.org/~cagne/) joined the cause, and helped transforming the book formalization into a library that could be used effectively for other projects.

+It soon became clear that we wanted the library to serve a more general purpose, containing any kind of mathematics from a univalent point of view, and that the best format was that of a formalized wiki.
+Thus the idea was born to have a one-concept-per-file organization, which to our knowledge was new for formalization, and have each file read like an [*n*Lab page](https://ncatlab.org/nlab/show/HomePage) with additional resources and links included in each page.
+The agda-unimath project has since grown to a project with over 400K lines of code, over 2000 pages, and over 40 contribibutors.
+It is the largest library of formalized mathematics of any kind in the Agda proof assistant, including the widely used [standard library](https://github.com/agda/agda-stdlib) and the [cubical agda library](https://github.com/agda/cubical).
+I remain one of the most active contributors to the library, with over 1200 commits and 800K modifications.

+However, far more important is the community that we have been growing.
+At the start of the agda-unimath project we also created the [Univalent Agda Discord server](https://discord.gg/Zp2e8hYsuX), which hosts discussion forums for all Agda libraries, including the [1Lab](https://1lab.dev), the [cubical agda library](https://github.com/agda/cubical), [TypeTopology](https://github.com/martinescardo/TypeTopology), and the [Agda standard library](https://github.com/agda/agda-stdlib).
+This is a diverse and welcoming community with a lively discussion and active contributors from all ages and all walks of life.
+You are very welcome to join too!

 ## Teaching

 ### Johns Hopkins University